Welcome to our 2020-21 School Year! This year's meetings will be held on the following dates:

 SEAC is a Local Education Committee mandated by the state and run by parent volunteers.
 We are committed to serving Barrington families with children who are receiving educational services through the Individuals with Disabilities Education Act (IDEA).
 Our overall mission is to create an environment within the school district that fosters open communication among parents, teachers, administrators, and the Barrington School Committee regarding special education supports and services provided to eligible students.

-We meet monthly during the school year, September through May.
-Most meetings take place on the second Tuesday of the month, on the second floor of the Barrington Public Library.
 All meetings are posted on this website at least one week in advance and announced by email to all families with children receiving special education supports and services.

 SEAC Leadership Team Members